thomasmdickinson/lab-soc-about/welcome.md

 For a fuller and more detailed explanation of labyrinth.social and what it's all about, check out the [about page/readme](readme.md) if you have not read that already.

-This server is small and I intend to keep it that way, but if I've invited you and you're interestred in accepting, let's grow it by one user, shall we?
+This server is small and I intend to keep it that way, but if I've invited you and you're interested in accepting, let's grow it by one user, shall we?

 ## What do I need to know before joining?